 Assessing environmental damage is expensive and government agencies in Canada must use tendering processes (known as tendering) for the selection of the contractor.
 Although the concept of the total cost comes into play, other factors such as reliability, quality, flexibility and timing, are considered in the procurement process.
 Our approach was to compute a proposal quality index to short list them for the final selection by the panel of experts.
 Pairwise comparisons allow us to express preferences more easily.
 These preferences can be highly subjective (e.g., likes/dislikes).
 Pairwise comparisons were most likely used even before numbers were invented.
 We can easily envision that "weighting" took place during the Stone Age to decide if a fish, in one hand, can be bartered for a bird in the other hand.
-A comprehensive introduction to pairwise comparisons is in [9].
+A comprehensive introduction to pairwise comparisons is in [17].
 It includes mathematical basics and can be downloaded for free from http://arxiv.org/abs/1307.6272 repository.
-It is also included in [4-6,8].

-The distance-based inconsistency was introduced in 1993 (see [7]) and independently analysed in 2008 (see [2]).
-It was validated by numerous applications and Monte Carlo experimentations.
+The distance-based inconsistency was introduced in [15] in 1993 and independently analyzed in [4] in 2008.
+It was validated by numerous practical experimentations.